apache/flink/docs/apis/streaming_guide.md

 the parallelism of the environment.
 The parallelism for ParallelSourceFunctions can be changed after creation by using `source.setParallelism(parallelism)`.

-The `SourceFunction` interface has two methods: `reachedEnd()` and `next()`.
-The former is used by the system to determine whether more input data is available.
-This method can block if there is no data available right now but there might come more data in the future.
-The `next()` method is called to get next data element.
-This method will only be called if `reachedEnd()` returns false.
-This method can also block if no data is currently available but more will arrive in the future.

-The methods must react to thread interrupt calls and break out of blocking calls with `InterruptedException`.
-The method may ignore interrupt calls and/or swallow InterruptedExceptions, if it is guaranteed that the method returns quasi immediately irrespectively of the input.
-This is true for example for file streams, where the call is guaranteed to return after a very short I/O delay in the order of milliseconds.
+The `SourceFunction` interface has two methods: `run(SourceContext)` and `cancel()`.
+The `run()` method is not expected to return until the source has either finished by itself or received a cancel request.
+The source can communicate with the outside world using the source context.
+For example, the `emit(element)` method is used to emit one element from the source.
+Most sources will have an infinite while loop inside the `run()` method to read from the input and emit elements.
+Upon invocation of the `cancel()` method the source is required to break out of its internal loop and return from the `run()` method.

 In addition to the bounded data sources (with similar method signatures as the [batch API](programming_guide.html#data-sources)) there are several predefined stream sources